 You will need the XQuartz utility; install this if necessary.

-Ubuntu and other Linux distros: R 3.3.0 and above are no longer supported for Ubuntu 12.04 (Precise); only LTS versions are supported and R 3.4 should now be available for Bionic (see here for latest info).
+Ubuntu and other Linux distros: R 3.3.0 and above are no longer supported for Ubuntu 12.04 (Precise); only LTS versions are supported; see this blog post for information on installing R 3.5 on Bionic.

 The versions of R and